 The Nomination Committee plays a vital part in the recruitment process.
 One of its roles is to identify and recommend diverse candidates to fill any Board vacancies.
 This includes evaluating the current composition of the Board, and any potential gaps in experience, knowledge, skills and characteristics.
-The ED&I Policy will support the Board's approach to ensuring that the overall composition and structure of the Board is balanced in terms of knowledge, experience, ability and diversity.
+The ED&I Policy supports the Company's approach to ensuring that the overall composition and structure of the Board is balanced in terms of knowledge, experience, ability and diversity.